Tearsheet

 AI Analysis | Feedback

-James "Jimmy" Henderson was appointed Chief Financial Officer of Vitesse Energy effective September 1, 2023, bringing over 30 years of experience in the oil and gas industry.
+Mr. Henderson was appointed Chief Financial Officer of Vitesse effective September 1, 2023, and is responsible for all financial aspects of the company.
+He brings over 30 years of management, financial, and accounting experience in the oil and gas industry.
 Most recently, he served as Executive Vice President Finance and CFO of Whiting Petroleum from September 2020 until its merger with Oasis Petroleum in July 2022, forming Chord Energy.
-He also held the same role at SRC Energy until its merger with PDC Energy (now Chevron) in January 2020, and at Kodiak Oil & Gas Corporation until its acquisition by Whiting in 2014.
-Mr. Henderson was instrumental in public market capital raises exceeding $3.5 billion and oil and gas acquisitions over $3.0 billion.
+Previously, he held the same role at SRC Energy (which merged with PDC Energy, now Chevron) and Kodiak Oil & Gas (which was acquired by Whiting in 2014), growing each entity through acquisitions and capital investments.
+He was also a private investor from January 2020 to September 2020 and from July 2022 to August 2023.
+Mr. Henderson has been instrumental in public market capital raises of over $3.5 billion and oil and gas acquisitions exceeding $3.0 billion in transaction value.
+He has served as a board member of Dynamix Corporation III, a publicly traded special purpose acquisition company, since November 2025.

-Brian Cree is the President of Vitesse Energy, overseeing the financial, operational, and corporate/legal aspects of the Company, with over 25 years of experience in the oil and gas industry.
-He joined the predecessor of Gerrity Oil in 1987, working closely with Bob Gerrity for nearly nine years to grow and eventually merge the company with Patina.
-During his time at Gerrity Oil, he held various financial and operational leadership positions, including CFO, SVP of Operations, and COO, and served as a Director on its Board.
+Mr. Cree is the President of Vitesse and is responsible for the financial, operational, and corporate/legal aspects of the Company.
+He has been involved in the oil and gas industry for over 25 years.
+In 1987, Mr. Cree joined the predecessor of Gerrity Oil & Gas Corporation and worked closely with Bob Gerrity for almost nine years to grow and eventually merge the company with Patina Oil & Gas.
+While at Gerrity Oil & Gas, he held various financial and operational roles, including CFO, SVP of Operations, and COO, and served as a Director on its Board.
+He significantly contributed to the early development of Vitesse Energy.

-Gina Matero is the VP – Legal, Oil and Gas Operations at Vitesse Energy, responsible for managing the company's legal affairs.
-Before joining Vitesse, she was a Shareholder and founding member at Beatty & Wozniak, P.C., where she advised oil and gas clients for over 20 years.
-Her career in the oil and gas sector began in a management role at a natural gas midstream company prior to attending law school.
+Ms. Matero is responsible for managing the legal affairs of Vitesse Energy.
+Prior to joining Vitesse, she was a Shareholder and founding member at Beatty & Wozniak, P.C., where she advised oil and gas clients for over 20 years.
+She began her career in oil and gas in a management role with a natural gas midstream company before attending law school.

 AI Analysis | Feedback